programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ## Viewing and Exporting Figures

-In the previous sections of the tutorial, we have seen how to create and modify interactive graphs using both the `plotly.px` and `plotly.go` modules.
-We will next consider how to view and export these graphs for publications and/or other research outputs.
+In the previous sections of the tutorial, we saw how to create and modify interactive graphs using both the `plotly.px` and `plotly.go` modules.
+We will next consider how to view and export these graphs for publications or other research outputs.

-The methods discussed here will use a basic line graph identical to that created earlier in the tutorial (Fig. 2).
+The methods discussed here will use a basic line graph, identical to that created earlier in the tutorial (see Figure 3).
 Let's start by recreating that figure:

 ```python
 fig = px.line(